kleenxcoder/apache-tomcat-deploy-workshop/README.md

-# Deploying Spring Boot application to Apache Tomcat
+# Deploying Java application to Apache Tomcat
 > This will give you a short overview how to configure server and your project to be able to use maven to deploy your source to tomcat.

 ## Setup